act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Passed Example 4

-This text passes because the text shadow gives the text sufficient contrast.
+This dark grey text has a contrast ratio between 6.1:1 and 9:1 on white background with grey text shadow on it.

 ```html
 <p style="color: #000; background: #737373; text-shadow: white 0 0 3px">